TACCLE3 IST COURSE 2019: How to teach Coding in School education

 The course will be conducted in cooperation with the Academy for In-service Teachers Training and Personnel Development Dillingen.
 Teachers from Germany and Bavaria are welcome to participate, too.
 Because they are not eligible for a KA1 grant for a course in their own country, they should apply directly at the academy.
 Address see below.

-The course programme for March 2018 and March 2019 (this course can also be tailor made to your schools specific demands and offered in Antwerp or in Wales, please contact us for details)
+The course programme for March 2019 (this course can also be tailor made to your schools specific demands, please contact us for details)

 Day 1 Monday 18 March 2019